Applications for 2016–2017 are now available. Click here to apply.

 - Conduct research with full access to CHF’s library, oral history collection, and object collections;

-- Interact with CHF’s in-house scholars, including the staff of CHF's policy center;
+- Interact with CHF’s in-house scholars, including the staff of CHF’s Institute for Research;

 - Share work through CHF’s Brown Bag Lecture Series, writing group, and various academic seminars;